 #AtTheCliffFace: Musings of a Romance Academic

-How do you build your confidence when you're feeling overwhelmed?
+How do you cope with deadlines?
 Share your advice and tips with Ali by using the #AtTheCliffFace hashtag on Twitter, Instagram, and Facebook.

 Ali is speaking about carving out a space for creativity within your life at the two day Wildfire Women Conference in Brighton, UK in September.
 It's a weekend full of debate and conversation, where writers, actresses, researchers, coaches and businesswomen are coming together to talk about how to channel creative inspiration into business.
 If you're interested in attending, the conference currently has an early bird conference deal: £50 for both days!
 For more information, check out Eventbrite.